NickResh/documents/Docker Installation Instructions.md

 Seed - Seed is an identifier of the Stellar wallet.
 You must create it before you are starting to deal with a dockers

-Nickname- Nickname is some user friendly name that is used in Tor.
+Nickname- Nickname is some user friendly name that is used in Magic Wave.

 # Prerequisites